-Table of Contents Being Cabin Crew | The Ugly Truth Part 6 Page 1 – A Royal Commendation Page 1 – Lana’s Investigation Continued Page 2 – More from Lana’s Investigation Page 3 – Yet More from Lana’s Investigation Page 4 – Almost Finished but not Quite Page 5 – That’s It for This Chapter Being Cabin Crew | The Ugly Truth Part 8 |
+| Table of Contents Being Cabin Crew | The Ugly Truth Part 6 Page 1 – A Royal Commendation Page 1 – Lana’s Investigation Continued Page 2 – More from Lana’s Investigation Page 3 – Yet More from Lana’s Investigation Page 4 – Almost Finished but not Quite Page 5 – That’s It for This Chapter Being Cabin Crew | The Ugly Truth Part 8 |

 Almost Finished but Not Quite

 At the meeting with Lana I was asked whether I felt I was better at delivering feedback in writing than verbally.
 I said I can express myself well in writing but always address performance issues with crew at the earliest opportunity or at the time of delivering an appraisal.
-Most issues in Bart’s report were addressed with him as soon as I became aware of them.
+Most issues in Bart’s report were addressed with him during the flight as soon as I became aware of them.

 My comment regarding employing people with great personalities is fact not my opinion.
 The following comes from an interview given by the company’s Chief People Officer;

-The personalities of the airline’s crew have always set the company apart from other airlines.
-This characteristic was once referred to as “flair”.
-In mandatory performance reviews “flair” was for many years a competency the crew were scored on.
+The type of cabin crew recruited for this airline has always set the company apart from other airlines.
+This characteristic was for many years referred to as “flair”.

 Bart had been aloof and unfriendly from the second we met although I didn’t know why.
 Here’s what I wrote in his performance review;